Toloka/docs/en/guide/tutorials/questionnaire-qualtrics.md

 In this tutorial, you will learn how to use Toloka to run an academic Qualtrics-based survey.

-Pick this solution, when:

-* You have an IRB-approved Qualtrics survey.
-* You do not want to spend time on getting onboard with the standard Toloka projects.
+Choose this solution if you have a Qualtrics survey approved by an institutional review board (IRB), and you don't want to spend time on getting onboard with the standard Toloka projects.

-In Toloka, you can place a link to your Qualtrics-based survey.
-Each Toloker gets an automatically generated code which uniqueness is guaranteed by the [setup instruction](questionnaire-qualtrics.md#code).
-After Tolokers enter the code, their responses are accepted or rejected automatically.
+In this type of project, a task in Toloka provides a link to your Qualtrics survey.
+To enable a Toloker to confirm survey completion, follow the step-by-step guide and embed an automatically generated code to your Qualtrics survey.
+The respondent will need to copy the code and paste it to the task in Toloka.
+The response is accepted or rejected automatically, and all the Tolokers who provide valid completion codes are paid.

 {% note info %}

-To learn about types of Qualtrics-based surveys, see [Choose a preset](questionnaire-qualtrics.md#preset).
+To learn about other Toloka solutions for surveys, see the tutorials:

-To learn how to run a survey using other external platforms, see the [Survey on third-party platform](questionnaire-other.md) tutorial.
+- How to run a survey using other external platforms — [Survey on third-party platform](questionnaire-other.md).

-To learn how to create a survey form in Toloka, see the [Survey with Toloka template](questionnaire-toloka.md) tutorial.
+- How to create a survey form in Toloka instead of using a third-party platform — [Survey with Toloka template](questionnaire-toloka.md).

+The comparison of all the three kinds of the survey presets is provided in the [Overview of survey solutions](questionnaire-overview.md) section.

 {% endnote %}